RECIPE UPDATED 7/24/2024

 • Dry the basil thoroughly.

-• In a small pan, toast the walnuts over medium heat until fragrant, about 5 minutes.
+• In a small pan, toast the pine nuts over medium heat until they've taken on a little color and are fragrant.
+Set aside to cool completely.

 Pesto

-• Add the walnuts, basil, minced garlic, salt, pepper, and lemon juice to your food processor and pulse until the texture is somewhat even.
+• Add the cooled pine nuts, basil, garlic, salt, pepper, and ice cube to your food processor or blender.
+Pulse until the texture is somewhat even.
+In a blender, I add some of the olive oil to get things moving.

-• While the food processor is running, pour the oil through the opening, scraping down the sides a few times.
+• While the food processor is running, pour the oil through the opening, scraping down the sides a couple times.
+In the blender, you may need an extra glug or two of olive oil for the pesto to process smoothly.

-• Before putting the lid on, lay a small piece of plastic wrap on the top of the pesto to minimize oxidization or drizzle with a bit of olive oil.
+• Transfer to a storage container, stir in the cheese(s) and adjust the salt to your liking.
+Before putting the lid on, lay a small piece of plastic wrap on the top of the pesto to minimize oxidization or drizzle with a bit of olive oil.

 • Store in the refrigerator overnight to marry the flavors.